mrtelecaster/game-orbits/examples/README.md

 # Examples

-Examples are rendered using the bevy engine, and as such must be run with the bevy feature flag enabled
+Examples are rendered using the bevy engine, and as such must be run with the `bevy` feature flag enabled

 ```
 cargo run --example <example_name> --features bevy
 ```

-Replace `<example_name>` with the name of the example you wish to run in order to run it with bevy.
+Replace `<example_name>` with the name of the example you wish to run in order to run it with Bevy.

 ## List of Examples